-Data Analysis for Insurance Agencies
+Data Analysis for Life & Health Insurance Agencies

 New to data analysis?
-Then this is the post for you.
+Then, this is the post for you.

-This blog will be discussing what data analysis is, how to use it, what stats to pay attention to, and, ultimately, why it’s important.
 It is also important to note that this is a comprehensive overview filled with suggestions and tactics; what works for one person won’t necessarily work for another.
 Analytics is a learn-as-you-go subject—each time you’ll gain more insight and clarity.

 So, let’s start with the basics.

-What is data analytics?
+What is data analysis?

-According to TechTarget, data analytics is as follows:
+According to TechTarget, data analysis is: